Q 1: Why Indian market focus for listed equity investments?

 Q 25: Please describe the fee structure for the Fund.

 A: Tiered management fee structure (Class A): ≤ USD $1 million: 1.50% > USD $1 million to USD $5 million: 1.25% ≥ USD $5 million: 1.0% Incentive fee: 15% of the yearly excess return above the hurdle rate (Class A).
-Hurdle rate is 8%.
+Hurdle rate is the annual 10 year GOI bond yield starting at end of last month prior to investment.
 Please contact manager or representative for Class B/Class C fee details.

 Q 26: Please give detail as to the Fund's risk mitigation procedures?